christiaanderidder/esphome-create-wind-calm/README.md

 Currently the fan turns off when this timer expires, but there is no feedback to ESPHome.
 After the fan turns off, ESPHome can't issue any further commands.
 Currently, the only way to get the fan working again is to turn it on with the RF remote after the timer expires.
 After doing so ESPHome works as expected again.
 Since this is a hardware issue with the motor control unit, it's probably best to not use this datapoint at all and build a custom timer script in ESPHome.

+### Light cycles between 3 light temperatures
+When the light is turned off and turned on again quickly, it will automatically cycle to the next of three different light temperatures.
+This can be extremely annoying, especially considering the intesity of the two brightest settings.
+Sadly this is a feature that is baked directly into the LED board and not in any way controllable with this ESPHome conversion.
+However, it is possible to swap the LED panel for another one that only offers a single shade of white light.
+I've personally used the following light as a replacement: [AliExpress](https://www.aliexpress.com/item/1005004103063784.html?spm=a2g0o.order_list.order_list_main.11.a91c79d2zs2K1w).
+This light offers just a single shade of warm white light and just requires swapping the original lights magnetic legs, so there is enough space for the wires underneath.
+Any comparable magnetic LED of around 11-12cm should do.